psoloway/puppetlabs-tomcat/README.md

 #####`$element`

-Specifies the element type.
-Valid values are 'user' or 'role.
-Defaults to 'user'.
+*Optional.* Specifies the element type.
+Valid options: 'user' or 'role'.
+Default: 'user'.

 #####`$element_name`

-Depending on the element it sets 'username' or 'rolename' to identify the $element.
-Defaults to $name.
+*Optional.* Sets the element's username (or rolename, if `element` is set to 'role').
+Default: $name.

 #####`$ensure`

-Specifies whether to add or remove the XML element in configuration file.
-Valid values are 'true', 'false', 'present', and 'absent'.
-Defaults to 'present'.
+*Optional.* Specifies whether to add or remove the XML element in the configuration file.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$file`

-Specifies the path to the file to manage.
-Must be fully qualified.
-Defaults to $CATALINA_BASE/conf/tomcat-users.xml.
+*Optional.* Specifies the configuration file to manage.
+Valid options: a string containing a fully-qualified path.
+Default: $CATALINA_BASE/conf/tomcat-users.xml.

 #####`$manage_file`

-Set $manage_file to true for managing the file.
-It sets file permission, owner, group and create a basic tomcat-users XML if file does not exist yet.
+ Valid options: 'true' or 'false'.

 #####`$password`